PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartTwo-Polymorphisim.markdown

 ---
 ### Hang on a minute, what’s this polymorphism about?

-Firstly what is this term Polymorphism and what does it mean When you <em>'Google'</em> the term Polymorphisim OOP we receive a barrage of answers, some of which state
+Firstly what is this term Polymorphism and what does it mean?

+When you <em>'Google'</em> the term Polymorphisim OOP we receive a barrage of answers, some of which state

 >the ability of an object to take on many forms